Interested in getting started with us? Here's details:

 Please note: our lessons for beginning riders almost always take place at our Gilroy/San Juan Bautista (SJB) facility until riders are ready to join our beginner group lessons in Portola Valley (PV).
 If you need help with grooming and tacking, expect to start out in SJB.
 If you are able to post the trot without stirrups or do a flying dismount, expect to start out in PV.

-Lessons 30-45 minutes, depending on the nature of the lesson, and usually include both saddle time and horsemanship time.
+Lessons 30-90 minutes, depending on the nature of the lesson and the number of students in the lesson; lessons usually include both saddle time and horsemanship time.
 As you become more proficient at horsemanship, you’ll be able to do some of those tasks unattended.
-Eventually, you’ll be able to get your horse ready on your own, put him away on your own, then you'll probably be ready to join beginner groups in PV.
+Eventually, you’ll be able to get your horse ready on your own, put him away on your own, then you'll probably be ready to join beginner groups in either PV or SJB.

 Everyone must wear an SEI-approved safety helmet, specific to horseback riding.
 As well, please wear breeches, paddock boots & half-chaps or tall dress boots, and gloves.
 For your first few lessons, we can loan most of you a helmet and many of you paddock boots; you should wear long, comfortable pants and closed-toed shoes.
 Please note: if we do not have a helmet that fits your head comfortably and safely, you will not be able to ride until you have your own, correctly fitting, helmet..